bGZo/vault/how-to/install-develop-environment.md

 Go https://3.jetbra.in download the `ja-netfilter.zip`.

 Unzip file to the specific location.
-Append the following config if on China:
+Append the following config to `config-jetbrains/url.conf` if on China:

 ```shell
 # https://zhile.io/2024/09/05/jetbrains-2024-2-region.html